The luck of new management structures

 Reorganization is (un) treatable

-Company Hannes once again has a major reorganization behind him.
+The Hannes company has once again undergone a major reorganization.
 This time, the change is deeply involved in the structures.
 Verticalization and interface optimization mean nothing more than making everything more efficient and effective.
 The service areas of personnel development, customer service and sales will be canceled.

 The purpose: to make everything more controllable and to allocate costs more clearly.
 As a by-product, customers have only one contact per department - at least officially.
 Turning around the matrix organization, which basically does not eliminate a single interface, but intersects the functional lines only in other locations, requires that the processes be rebuilt.
 Responsibility now lies with the production management of Hannes.